-Turns out, many investors do the exact opposite.
+It turns out; many investors do the exact opposite.
 I know I hear you screaming “HOW”?
 Well, it turns out we humans are emotionally driven.
 Losses hurt more to use than gains.
-And when we see a stock doing well we tend to want to buy it.
-But when you buy into an upswing of stock, you are likely buying closer to the peak of the stock.
-Once the stock even drops slightly many investors can get scared and sell prematurely.
-Because we see losses and don’t want to continue losing more.
+And when we see a stock doing well, we tend to want to buy it.
+But when you buy into an upswing of stock, you are likely buying closer to the stock’s peak.
+Once the stock drops slightly, many investors can get scared and sell prematurely because we see losses and don’t want to continue losing more.

 Just like the Brexit panic, the NXZ50 plummeted before it happened on the 26th of June.
 Many people would be selling thinking they were cutting their losses short.
 But if they had just waited until August, they would be positive again.
 If you’d sold your shares out of fear then, you’d be feeling like an idiot now.